Intermediate

 ;; => Shows entities where age changed between t1 and t2Key Takeaway: Query across multiple database values to compare states over time.
 Essential for audit logs, change detection, and temporal analysis.

-Why It Matters: Temporal comparison queries answer “what changed between deployments”, “which entities were modified today”, or “compare production to staging”.
+Why It Matters: Temporal comparison queries answer 'what changed between deployments', 'which entities were modified today', or 'compare production to staging'.
 Single query joins across time dimensions.
 Build change logs, diff views, and audit reports without complex application logic.
+In deployment validation workflows, a single query comparing the database before and after deployment reveals exactly which entities changed, enabling automated regression detection.
+Release notes can be generated automatically from temporal diff queries.
+Compliance reports showing 'all records modified this quarter' require zero application logic beyond a since query.

 Example 51: Tuple Types for Composite Values